What is the Difference Between Dome Cameras and Bullet Cameras?

 How to Hide a Camera in Plain Sight

 Which One to Choose?

-You may choose to have one or both types of cameras as a part of your surveillance system, the ultimate decision will come down to the goals and areas the cameras are covering.
+You may choose to have one or both types of cameras as a part of your surveillance system, but the ultimate decision will come down to the goals and areas the cameras are covering.
 If you are looking to place the camera indoors or have it record a limited area, a dome camera will suit your needs.
-In contrast, outdoor placement or a longer area will require a bullet camera to get higher quality images.
+In contrast, outdoor placement or a more distant area will require a bullet camera to get higher quality images.